earlyprint/earlyprint.github.io/about.md

 toolkit](https://github.com/wolfgangmm/tei-simple-pm) written by
 Wolfgang Meier.

+**Philip R. "Pib" Burns**, before his death in late 2022, worked for over fifty years in humanities computing, natural language processing, databases, statistical analysis guidance, and computer programming in support of research and educational activities.
+In addition to EarlyPrint, he participated in the Mellon-funded WordHoard, Monk, MorphAdorner, and Bamboo humanities computing projects.
+Philip's educational background was in mathematics, computer science, and English literature.
+His MorphAdorner suite provides the bulk of the natural language processing for EarlyPrint.

+**Stephen Pentecost**, before retirement, was Senior Digital Humanities Specialist at Washington University in St. Louis, where he supported projects in textual editing, archive creation, textual criticism, and musical composition.

 We are grateful to the Andrew W. Mellon Foundation for funding various aspects of the *EarlyPrint* project and in particular the Annotation Module, which was built by [eXist Solutions GmbH](http://www.existsolutions.com).

 Work bearing on *EarlyPrint* has been generously supported by five grants from the Andrew W. Mellon Foundation and a Digital Extension grant from the American Council of Learned Societies.

 <article class="pv4 bt bb b--black-10 ph3 ph0-l">
     <div class="flex flex-column flex-row-ns">